ducakar/TextureReplacer/README.md

 stock textures and customise your Kerbals.
 More specifically, it can:

 * replace stock textures with custom ones,
-* set personalised head and suit textures for selected Kerbals,
+* assign personalised head and suit textures for each Kerbal,
-* set persistent random head and suit textures for other Kerbals,
-* set suits based on Kerbals' classes,
+* assign suits based on class and experience level,
-* set cockpit-specific IVA suits,
 * remove IVA helmets in safe situations,
-* spawn Kerbals in IVA suit without helmet and jetpack in breathable atmosphere,
+* toggle between EVA suit and IVA suit without helmet in breathable atmosphere,
-* add normal map for head texture,
-* add helmet visor texture,
+* add reflections to parts and helmet visors,
-* enable (fake) reflection on helmet visors and parts,
-* generate missing mipmaps for PNG and JPEG model textures (to fix a KSP bug),
+* generate missing mipmaps for PNG and JPEG model textures,
-* compress uncompressed textures from `GameData/` and reduce RAM usage,
+* compress uncompressed textures from `GameData/` to shrink textures in VRAM,
+* unload textures from RAM after KSP finishes loading to reduce RAM usage and
-* change bilinear texture filter to trilinear to improve mipmap quality and
+* change bilinear texture filter to trilinear to improve mipmap quality.
-* unload textures from RAM after KSP finishes loading.

 Special thanks to: